frederikb96/frederikberg/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an Alumni of the Chair for **Embedded Software** at RWTH Aachen University.
+I am working as a **Security Analytics Consultant** at [SVA System Vertrieb Alexander GmbH](https://www.sva.de/).
+Previously, I was a **Research Assistant** at the Chair for **Embedded Software** at RWTH Aachen University.
 My research was about the **safety** of embedded medical devices.
-Over the last year, my interest has increasingly shifted towards **cybersecurity**, a field of high-impact and crucial importance for both the present and the future ([see more about my accomplishments](./news/it-sec)).
-Moreover, I am also currently engaged in some security and server projects I always wanted to find time for.
-I am looking forward to working in this dynamic and changing area.
+Over the last year, my interest has increasingly shifted towards **cybersecurity**, a field of high-impact and crucial importance for both the present and the future.
+Moreover, I am also engaged in some personal security and server projects.
+I am happy working in this dynamic and changing area.
 My strengths include a **strong motivation to learn** and develop, the ability to solve **omplex problems**, exceptional **organizational skills**, and an emphasis on well-documented work.
 {style="text-align: justify;"}

 For a few years, I have been working on projects like **Linux servers** including Nextcloud and network/backup solutions.
 Moreover, I am interested in **knowledge management**, as well as organizing and structuring data ([my Wiki](https://wiki.bergrunde.net)).
 On the sport side, I like bouldering and being in nature, bicycling and hiking.
 Furthermore, I enjoy working on the refurbishment of old bicycles.